Apple Smart Battery Case

 It is possible to see the amount of charge remaining in the Apple Smart Battery Case on the iPhone itself.
 The charge amount is visible from the Lock Screen when it is being recharged, and from the Batteries section of the Today View.

 One major advantage of this is there is no need for Apple to include external indicators on the case itself.
-Other cases typically include lights and other elements to express how much charge is remaining on the internal battery.
+Other cases typically include lights and other elements to display the internal battery's remaining charge.

-For the iPhone 11 Apple Smart Battery Case, Apple included a new feature, in the form of a dedicated camera button.
-The addition is able to bring up the camera app whenever it is pressed, and also acts as a shutter button.
+For the iPhone 11 Apple Smart Battery Case, Apple included a dedicated camera button.
+When pressed, it starts the camera app, and it also acts as a shutter button.

-The position of the button puts it in the top right, under where the right index finger rests when held in landscape orientation.
-This mimics the button placement of other traditional point-and-shoot cameras and is much easier to press than the volume-up key, which can be used to trigger the shutter within the camera app.
+The button's position is on the top right, under where the right index finger rests when held in landscape orientation.
+This mimics the button placement of other traditional point-and-shoot cameras and is easier to press than the volume-up key, which can be used to trigger the shutter while using the camera app.

 To avoid accidentally triggering exposures while being carried in a pocket, the button is slightly recessed.